Nicole Piela, PT, DPT sees patients at Bacharach’s Galloway Tilton Fitness Campus

 According to the Brain Injury Research Institute, an estimated 1.6 to 3.8 million sports and recreation related concussions occur in the United States each year.

-As high school athletes return to the practice fields for preseason it is important for them, coaches and parents to be educated on concussion protocols and symptoms.
+As high school athletes return to the practice fields for preseason it is important for them, coaches and parents to consider pre-season concussion awareness.

 While all schools have their own protocols most of them require athletes to do concussion baseline testing prior to the start of the season.
 The testing records an athlete’s normal cognitive and balance functions, and has become a key way to tell when an athlete is concussed.